 Our professionally trained dogs require:

-- Total commitment and willingness to working with your dog daily
+- Total commitment and willingness to work with your dog daily.

-- Willingness to put practice sessions ahead of other pressing demands
+- The abiity to place practice sessions ahead of other pressing demands.

-- Willingness to stop whatever you are doing to work with your dog when it is confused or does not work properly.
-Plus the willingness to do this again and again throughout your first training year, and beyond
+- Stopping whatever you are doing to work with your dog when he/she is confused or does not work properly.

-- Time to play with and reward your dog for a job well done each and every time they work for you
+- Play time and rewards for a job well done each and every time they work for you.

-- Exercise for your active dog.
-Our dogs are young and energetic.
-They need lots of physical exercise and mental stimulation on a daily basis.
+- Exercise and mental stimulation on a daily basis.

-- Taking sole responsibility for the care and exercise of the dog so that the dog will bond with you
+- Taking sole responsibility for the care of the dog so that the dog will bond with you.

-- Family members to refrain from giving the dog attention until the dog has completely bonded with the client
+- Family members to refrain from giving the dog attention until the dog has completely bonded with you.

 About our Hearing Dogs

-Our Hearing Dogs alert their client to sounds by making physical contact (jumping on you, pawing you, or nosing you) then leading you to the sound.
+Our Hearing Dogs alert to sounds by making physical contact (jumping on you, pawing you, or nosing you) then leading you to the sound.